 Having an idea of how much you could borrow will help you find an affordable property.

-A mortgage calculator like our Mortgage Matcher should be your first step.
+A mortgage tool like our Mortgage Matcher should be your first step.

 Most mortgage providers will lend you between four and five times your annual income, but it’s not entirely about what you earn, but rather, what you can afford.